+which is consistent with the previous interpretation of only surface crossings contributing to momentum change in the volume.
+Taking a given face, say $\beta = z^+$ the dot product of the rank 2 stress tensor $\Stresstype{}^C$, with unit vector for face $z^+$,

+where we have implicitly assumed the value of pressure on the face is a constant.
+The bold notation on the right of \eq{Surface_dot} for $\StressCV{}_{\!\!{z^+}}^{\!\!C}$ denotes surface pressure, a vector with 3 components on one surface (a rank 1 tensor).
+This becomes the rank 2 stress tensor when considering a tetrahedron with 3 surfaces as used by Cauchy in his original stress tensor definition.
+For a cuboid in space, each face has three components of stress, which results in $18$ independent components over the total control surface.
+The control volume pressure on the $z^+$ is therefore,

-the pressure on surface of area $\Delta A_{z^+}^{CV}$.
-The signum functions $d_{z^+_{ij}}= sgn(z^+ - z_j)- sgn(z^+ - z_i)$ are only non zero if molecule $i$ and $j$ are on different sides of a plane at $z^+$ while the $S_{zij}^+$ term specifies the point of intersection of the line is located on a region of the $z^+$ plane, in \eq{Surface_pressure} the surface of the cuboid.
-The surface is the localised form of the pressure tensor considered by \citet{Han_Lee} applied to the six cubic faces bounding a volume.
-For a cube in space, each face has three components of stress, which results in $18$ independent components over the total control surface.
-As this interaction path is not linear with MACE, surface localisation will not be trivial to define, so we instead consider a series of slabs the size of the domain.
-This is achieved by setting $S_{xij}^+=1$, so the surface located at $z^+$ spans the entire domain as an infinite plane in \eq{CV_pressure}), recovering the Method of Planes formulation of the pressure \citep{Todd_et_al_95},
+that is, the pressure on surface of area $\Delta A_{z^+}^{CV}$.
+The signum functions $d_{z^+_{ij}}= sgn(z^+ - z_j)- sgn(z^+ - z_i)$ are only non zero if molecule $i$ and $j$ are on different sides of a plane at $z^+$ while the $S_{zij}^+=\prod_{\alpha \in \{\text{x,y}\}} [ H(\alpha^+ - \alpha_i) - H(\alpha^- - \alpha_i)]$ term specifies the point of intersection of the line is located on a region of the $z^+$ plane, in \eq{Surface_pressure} the surface of the cuboid.
+The surface is the localised form of the pressure tensor considered by \citet{Han_Lee} but applied to the six cubic faces bounding a volume.
+Surface localisation to a cube is not trivial to define for the MACE potential, so we instead consider a series of slabs matching the width ($L_x$) and breadth ($L_y$) of the domain.
+This is achieved by setting $S_{zij}^+=1$, so the surface located at $z^+$ spans the entire domain as an infinite plane in \eq{CV_pressure}, recovering the Method of Planes formulation of the pressure \citep{Todd_et_al_95},